Adventure Race - July 20, 2019

 The race will begin at 9:30 a.m. at the camp.
 Participants will run about five miles for the first leg, paddle 3.5 miles on the Tuscarawas River for the second leg, trek for one mile and will mountain bike 8.5 miles to complete race.
 The Orienteering leg will follow.

-Participation will be limited to the first 75 registrants.
-The early-bird participation fee is $80 per person for Sprinter level participants and $85 per person for Ultimate level participants.
+The participation fee is $60 per person for Sprinter level participants and $65 per person for Ultimate level participants.
 Rates for team and three-person relay participation are posted as well.
-The fees will increase after June 1.

 The Tuscazoar Adventure Race is being planned with the assistance of the Tuscarawas County commissioners, the Stark and Tuscarawas campuses of Kent State University, the Muskingum Watershed Conservancy District, the Dirt Line, the U.S. Army Corp of Engineers and many volunteers.